gridsuite/documentation/Workflow.md

 # Development Workflow

+## Code Owners

+We define ownership of knowledge and responsibilities for code and documentation through specially named `CODEOWNERS` files, which list the usernames of people responsible for a repository.
+You can find more documentation on [github web site](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners)

+The definition of owners across all GridSuite repositories is currently in progress.

 ## Pull Requests

 We follow the Git Flow workflow, where all development is done in feature branches and merged to the main branch via pull requests.

-Pull requests are reviewed by at least one other developer before being merged and must pass all tests and checks before being allowed to merge.
+The Pull request  must pass all tests and checks before being allowed to merge.

+The pull request must be reviewed and approved by at least one person, and by a code owner before being allowed to merge.
+As the process of defining code owners is still in progress, the last point applies only for repositories with a CODEOWNERS file.

 ## Build and Test